Controller Pattern¶

 app.include_router(health_router)

-user_token_router = APIRouter(tags=["user", "token"])
+auth_router = APIRouter(tags=["auth", "token"])

 user_router = APIRouter(tags=["user"])